Custom Operators

 Edictum ships with 15 built-in operators (`contains`, `matches`, `gt`, etc.).

-Right page if: you need domain-specific validation in YAML contracts that the 15 built-in operators cannot express (IBAN, CIDR, semver, etc.).
+Right page if: you need domain-specific validation in YAML rulesets that the 15 built-in operators cannot express (IBAN, CIDR, semver, etc.).
 Wrong page if: you need complex logic with branching or external API calls -- see https://docs.edictum.ai/docs/guides/python-hooks.
-For the built-in operator list, see https://docs.edictum.ai/docs/contracts/operators.
+For the built-in operator list, see https://docs.edictum.ai/docs/rulesets/operators.
 Gotcha: custom operator names that clash with built-in operators (e.g., "contains") raise EdictumConfigError.
 Unknown operators in YAML are caught at load time, not at evaluation time -- typos fail fast.

 Edictum ships with 15 built-in operators (contains, matches, gt, etc.).
-Custom operators let you extend the expression grammar with domain-specific checks — IBAN validation, CIDR matching, semver comparison — so contracts stay declarative YAML instead of falling back to Python hooks.
+Custom operators let you extend the expression grammar with domain-specific checks — IBAN validation, CIDR matching, semver comparison — so rulesets stay declarative YAML instead of falling back to Python hooks.

 import ipaddress